 - Better decisions

 - Increased innovation

 - A happier working environment

 - A workforce that better represents your consumers

 - Compliance with legislation

-These are the models of practice that underpin equality diversity and inclusion in the workplace.
+These are the models of practice that underpin D&I and equality at work.
 The bottom line is - strategically, ethically, and financially, it makes sense for organisations to be diverse.